IrisShaders/glsl-transformer/README.md

 ## Todo

-- Handle lexing and parsing errors in an API-user friendly way (also useful for testing)
 - Snapshot tests with glslang test files where the snapshot content is the parsing errors that occurred during parsing
 - Write the remaining TransformationPhase tests
 - Write tests that matching still works even after injection